osmak1234/dots/README.md

 	- vs codium - just in case
 	- webcord - enables easy discord screen sharing on wlr
 	- nwg-look - gtk themes
+### Inspiration
+I took inspiration and some configs from https://github.com/iamverysimp1e/dots, if you like mine you will love his.